 This course is for researchers who want to start looking at data analysis in Python.
 Day 1 of the course will assume that your knowledge of Python is zero, whereas day 2 will develop on knowledge gained in day 1 and apply this to spatial data visualisation and analysis.
-Please bring your own laptop with you.
+It is preferable that you use your own laptop.

 09.00: registration opens

 09:30-10.45: What is Python, the basics?
 (Exercise 1: Getting started)